Bieber excels, Indians outlast Giolito, White Sox 2-0 in 10

+CHICAGO (AP) — Shane Bieber wasn’t sure where this ranked among his best performances.
+The AL Cy Young Award winner knew it was high on the list.

-CHICAGO (AP) — AL Cy Young Award winner Shane Bieber pitched three-hit ball over nine innings for Cleveland while Lucas Giolito nearly matched him before the Indians broke through in the 10th to beat the Chicago White Sox 2-0 on Tuesday night.
+Bieber pitched three-hit ball over nine innings for Cleveland while Lucas Giolito nearly matched him before the Indians broke through in the 10th to beat the Chicago White Sox 2-0 on Tuesday night.

 The matchup between All-Star aces sure lived up to its billing.